It does not matter how great your product or service is, if people do not know your business exists, you’ll have a low chance of being successful.

 Good marketing, regardless of the price, is not expensive because it will always add value.

-Okay, by now you probably understand why marketing is important, but you may not fully understand “What is good marketing?”
+Okay, by now you probably understand why it’s important to have marketing, but you may not fully understand “What is good marketing?”

 With that, let us fully breakdown what good marketing really means.

-We’ll discuss the definition of marketing and the 4 major components of any marketing strategy, also known as the “4 P’s of marketing.”
+We’ll discuss its definition and its 4 major components, also known as the “4 P’s of marketing.”

 What Is Good Marketing?